grantcarthew/node-scalable-blob-store/README.md

 ## Breaking Changes

-Version 2 of `scalable-blob-store` has introduced a new directory and file naming options based on [cuid][cuid-url].
-There is now a required option to specify the type of id system to use.
-Using a `string` as options is no longer supported.
+Version 2 of `scalable-blob-store` has introduced a new directory and file naming option based on [cuid][cuid-url].
+There is now a required option to specify the type of id system to use being either CUID or UUID.
+Also, using a `string` for the options in the create method is no longer supported.
 Apart from that, the API has not changed.

-To migrate to v2 simply add the `idType: 'uuid'` to the options past into the create method.
+To migrate to v2 simply add the `idType: 'uuid'` to the options passed into the create method.
 Alternatively switch to `cuid` with the option `idType: 'cuid'`.

 ## Topics